Sian Williams: Personal life

 In February 1991 Williams married Neale Hunt, a former director of advertising firm McCann Erickson, with whom she has two sons.
 Following the couple's divorce, Williams married Paul Woolwich in 2006, with whom she has a son, a daughter and a stepdaughter.
-After giving birth to her third son in October 2006 she later disclosed in an interview that she received two litres of blood following complications.
-Williams lives in Goudhurst, Kent, having moved there from Muswell Hill, North London after she was diagnosed with breast cancer.
+Williams lives in Goudhurst, Kent, having moved there from Muswell Hill, north London after she was diagnosed with breast cancer.

 Williams ran the 2001 New York City Marathon and spent several days recovering in hospital from hyponatraemia.
 After several years not participating in running, she completed the Virgin London Marathon in 2013 and 2018.

 During filming for the BBC's Coming Home in November 2010, Williams discovered she was the first member of her family to have been born outside Wales in 350 years of her known family tree.

 Health

-In May 2016 Williams said that she had undergone a double mastectomy, after being diagnosed with breast cancer.
+In May 2016, Williams said that she had undergone a double mastectomy, after being diagnosed with breast cancer.
 She told Woman & Home magazine that she had been diagnosed in 2014, a week after her 50th birthday.
 She said she had always thought she was healthy as she "did all the right things – I was a green tea drinker, a salmon eater, a runner".
-She said her main fear was not of not being able to see her two youngest children grow up.
+She said her main fear was of not being able to see her two youngest children grow up.